gvwilson/thirdbit/src/fiction/still-book/index.md

 So Still went upstairs, put on her pajamas, and lay down in bed.
 Moments slipped by, one after another, but didn't stick.
-Her mind didn't think about--- about--- about anything, just as her hand wouldn't have touched a hot stove.
+Her mind didn't think about— about— about anything, just as her hand wouldn't have touched a hot stove.

 Morning came.
 Still's window grew brighter as the sun climbed toward